mein-lee/jekflix-template/_posts/2021-05-30-internship-at-amazon.md

 The end product for my automation only requires one button click, automatically categorizes projects, cuts down analysis time from weeks to within 20 minutes, and provides project managers with a quick overview of lessons learnt and advice from previous projects.

 I am incredibly grateful for my mentors, manager, fellow interns, and the sea of documentations that helped me achieve this.

+<h2 id="#ETL and Data Migration to AWS">ETL and Data Migration to AWS</h2>

+<a herf="https://aws.amazon.com/blogs/big-data/migrate-terabytes-of-data-quickly-from-google-cloud-to-amazon-s3-with-aws-glue-connector-for-google-bigquery/">For this project, my team followed this documentation closely</a>

+I also worked on a proejct to migrate terabytes of data from Google Cloud to Amazon S3 for a major telecommunication company.

+Our team is tasked with building and automating an ETL process using AWS resources, with <a href="https://aws.amazon.com/glue/">AWS Glue</a> as the main component to migrate data into Amazon’s storage (S3).
+My role to write and validate JSON scripts that will create ETL jobs on AWS Glue.
+Once these scripts are developed, they will be passed to the client in order to streamline data migration processes for current and future projects.
+In other words, all the client would have to do is to upload the JSON file onto <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html">AWS CloudFormation</a>.

+My role is essential in the data migration process because I also wrote and validated multiple other JSON scripts to create various AWS resources.
+These resources are connected by AWS Lambda triggers not just for data migration, but also to pipeline the data as inputs into the machine learning models.

+Once again, I am incredibly grateful for everyone who have supported my internship journey.
+I started my intership with no cloud experiences, but managed to pull off two automations on the cloud thanks to all the amazing and inspirational people that I have had the priveledge to meet.

 <h2 id="Cloud Practioner Certification">Cloud Practioner Certification</h2>